flynnsharwood/pixBoards/readme.md

 title and heading use the board name now. favicon added, can be changed, check the templates folder.

+the bg image is now a random image from the page. (pixboards 0.2.26)

 ~~if you are using the PyPi package, you will need to have a running postgres server, else it won't work.~~ It works now.

 # pixBoards